-Devices Protected With Network Monitoring
+What Devices are Protected With Network Monitoring?

 Network monitoring for cybersecurity will protect all devices connected to the network.
 It will also inspect these devices to determine if they are the source of network problems.
 Some components a network monitoring solution should examine are: